LiverCTLiu/Emergence-of-the-continental-crust/README.md

 2.Codes:

 Please put the Excel file and the python code in the same path.
-All the python codes were implemented at the Jupyter platform.
+All the python codes were implemented ON the Jupyter Notebook platform.

 If you want to run the "Python_code_1_XGBOOST-ctliu2022", you should use the Excel Table-S2 and Table-S4.
 Please delete the first row of each Excel file before running.
 See details in the python file.